 - Cut the potatoes the same size to ensure they cook at the same rate.

 - Start the potatoes in cool water.
 Then bring them to a boil, and simmer to finish.
-This process will insure the potatoes cook evenly.
+This process will ensure the potatoes cook evenly.

 - For best results, peel the potatoes under cool water.
 It’s so much easier!

-If you love this recipe, try one of these tasty Sides!
+If you enjoy this side dish, try one of these potluck recipes!

 - BBQ Baked Chicken Legs, Peruvian Chicken

-- Hamburgers, Air Fryer Turkey Burgers, Turkey Smash Burgers
+- Hamburgers, Turkey Burgers, Turkey Smash Burgers, Chicken Burgers

 - Bratwurst, Hot Dogs